 - Promote exploration of new opportunities and new relationships.

 - Finally, be prepared for major stumbling blocks and bumps in the road.
-Remember that we often learn and grow the most when we are challenged and things don't come easy.
-But overcoming adversity is one of the many ways that make students with exceptionalities exceptional!
+Remember that we often learn and grow the most when we are challenged and things don't come easily.
+Overcoming adversity is one of the many ways that students with exceptionalities are exceptional!

 Please take a few minutes to review Dickinson College's Parent Philosophy.